katholiek-onderwijs-vlaanderen/odoutils/README.md

 ![Success](/docs/odounit-sh-success.png)
 ![Failed](/docs/odounit-sh-failed.png)

-Alternatively you can use it to run a test suite once, and check to exit code for scripting purposes in a CI/CD setup.
+Alternatively you can use it to run a test suite once, and check the exit code for scripting purposes in a CI/CD setup.

 It uses docker containers to isolate the entire process of running the tests from the rest of your system.